microsoft/BotBuilder-Samples/MigrationV3V4/Node/Skills/README.md

 ### Root bot setup

-1. In the 'v4-root-bot' folder, create a '.env' file in each v3 skill bot root folder and copy / paste the contents of '.env.example' into this new file.
-2. Fill in the '.env' values based on your bot's specific configuration
+For `v4-root-bot`, fill in the '.env' values based on your bot's specific configuration:

 ```
 MicrosoftAppId={V4_BOT_APP_ID}